Sometimes you want to go

 This is fairly common when you rely on retailers.
-It doesn't just happen when selling, but also on marketing.
+It doesn't just happen when selling, but also in marketing.

 With DTC marketing, you don't have to worry about your product's positioning.
 The control over branding and all associated advertising is all within your hands.

 You also get to direct your buyer's journey.
-It's up to you to guide them from brand awareness to them buying your products.
+It's up to you to guide them from brand awareness to buying your products.

 Since we're talking about your customers...

 Improves Your Understanding Of Customers

 DTC brands commonly don't have first-hand customers' data.

 But the direct-to-consumer model lets you have access to the data your customers leave when they go through your site.